conan-io/docs/reference/config_files/global_conf.rst

 ---------------------------

 It is possible to use **jinja2** template engine for *global.conf*.
-When Conan loads this file, immediately parses and renders the template, which must result in a standard tools-configuration text.
+When Conan loads this file, it immediately parses and renders the template, which must result in a standard tools-configuration text.

   .. code:: jinja